 School Day #9 – Thursday 2nd April 2020

-This is Mrs Russell saying hello to everyone.
-I hope you are all well and safe.
+This is Mrs. Russell from Whitehorse Infants saying hello to everyone.
+I hope you are all well and safe?
 This is the first time I have written a blog and uploaded it to the website.
 Luckily, when I was stuck, I did what we remind the children to do, ask a friend.
 Thank you Mrs. Roberts for your help.

 Hot lunches at WHM went well today with Morad’s sausage, mash, peas and gravy washed down with chocolate cake.
 Beef chilli or a veggie alternative is on the menu tomorrow.
 Any leftover food is being collected to provide meals for the homeless in Croydon.